sharpliner/sharpliner/eng/DocsGenerator/README.template.md

 ## Something missing?

-If you find a missing feature / API / property / use case, file an issue in project's repository.
+If you find a missing feature / API / property / use case, file an issue in the project's repository.
 We try to be very responsive and for small asks can deliver you a new version very fast.

 If you want to start contributing, either you already know about something missing or you can choose from some of the open issues.